Jale İnan: Career

 Perge'nin Roma devri heykeltraşlığı 1 (2000), which catalogued the finds made in Perga from 1946 to 1992.

 Death and legacy

 In 1989, in honor of İnan's 75th birthday, a book, Festschrift für Jale Inan, was published by colleagues and friends in honor of her lifelong accomplishments.
 Prior to her death, on 26 February 2001, İnan donated her books and compilations to the Antalya Museum.
 In her honor, the Antalya Women's Museum established the Woman of the Year Award, given annually to recognize women who have contributed to Turkish culture and the development of women. İnan was also featured in the Google Doodle of 27 September 2022.

+Her collection, donated by her son Hüseyin İnan, was digitized and made freely available by Boğaziçi University Archives and Documentation Center.